-As of October 14, 1998, there were 90,000,000 shares of Prison Realty Common Shares authorized, of which 21,945,569 shares of Prison Realty Common Shares were issued and outstanding, and there were 10,000,000 shares of Prison Realty preferred shares authorized, of which 4,600,000 have been designated as Prison Realty Series A Preferred Shares, and of which 4,300,000 shares of Prison Realty Series A Preferred Shares were issued and outstanding.
+As of October , 1998, there were 90,000,000 shares of Prison Realty Common Shares authorized, of which shares of Prison Realty Common Shares were issued and outstanding, and there were 10,000,000 shares of Prison Realty preferred shares authorized, of which 4,600,000 have been designated as Prison Realty Series A Preferred Shares, and of which 4,300,000 shares of Prison Realty Series A Preferred Shares were issued and outstanding.

-As of October 14, 1998, there were 320,000,000 shares of New Prison Realty Common Stock authorized, of which, on the Effective Time, it is currently anticipated that approximately 96,420,000 shares of New Prison Realty Common Stock will be issued as consideration in the Merger, and there were 20,000,000 shares of New Prison Realty Preferred Stock authorized, 4,300,000 of which have been designated as New Prison Realty Series A Preferred Stock and of which, on the Effective Time, 4,300,000 shares of New Prison Realty Series A Preferred Stock will be issued as consideration in the Merger.
+As of October , 1998, there were 320,000,000 shares of New Prison Realty Common Stock authorized, of which, on the Effective Time, shares of New Prison Realty Common Stock will be issued as consideration in the Merger, and there were 20,000,000 shares of New Prison Realty Preferred Stock authorized, 4,300,000 of which have been designated as New Prison Realty Series A Preferred Stock and of which, on the Effective Time, 4,300,000 shares of New Prison Realty Series A Preferred Stock will be issued as consideration in the Merger.